Fortisque/cs172-notes/lecture-09/index.md

 {% highlight text %}
 for each t ≥ 1:
     N := ∅
-    For each c ∈ C:
+    for each c ∈ C:
         for each c' that is a next step configuration for c define N to be N ∪ {c'}
             if c' is accepting, return TRUE
-    C:=N
+    C := N
 {% endhighlight %}

 Note that this mathine will never reject (it will infinite loop if it doesn't accept).